 Can brown rice be used to make Nasi Goreng?

-Yes, brown rice is not a different rice variety, it is just unprocessed rice.
+Brown rice is not a different rice variety, it is just unprocessed rice.
 White rice is brown rice that has been milled and polished, thus removing the husk, bran, and germ layers that constitute the higher fibrous content of the rice grain.
 While this shortens the shelf life of rice, brown rice takes longer to cook.
 Brown rice is more nutritious than white rice because it has higher fiber content and is not processed.
-That said, be aware: My daughter pointed out that she had researched and found that some studies show that brown rice has 80 % more inorganic arsenic in its husks.
+However, my daughter pointed out that she had researched and found that some studies show that brown rice has 80% more inorganic arsenic in its husks.
 The polishing process removes a large portion of this inorganic arsenic.

 What is the traditional version of the Nasi Goreng?

-There are similar iterations of the Prawn Nasi Goreng in Malaysia, Singapore and Indonesia.
-Traditionally Nasi Goreng is made only with rice, kecap manis and the spice paste, without veggies or meat.
-But in Southeast Asia, this fried rice is made with a protein and one or two veggies.
+There are similar iterations of the Prawn Nasi Goreng in Malaysia, Singapore, and Indonesia.
+Traditionally, Nasi Goreng is made only with rice, kecap manis, and spice paste, without veggies or meat.
+But in Southeast Asia, this fried rice is made with protein and one or two veggies.
 Dried shrimp is essential to give it a more authentic taste, or else it is just fried rice and not Indonesian fried rice.
 The umami from the shrimp paste and the dark brown color from the kecap manis make the Nasi Goreng unique.

 Ingredients:

-- Eggs: Omelet ribbons or fried eggs with sunny side up
+- Eggs: omelet ribbons (or fried eggs with a sunny side up)

-- Fat/oil: Peanut oil, canola or sunflower oil
+- Fat/oil: peanut oil (or use canola or sunflower oil)

 How to make Prawn Nasi Goreng:

-- Soak the ingredients for the spice paste in 1 tablespoon of warm water and grind to a paste in a coffee or spice grinder.
-Heat a large wok and add the peanut oil and fry the spice paste until fragrant for a minute or two.
+- Heat a large wok, add the peanut oil, and fry the spice paste until fragrant for a minute or two.

-2. Add the cleaned shrimp and peas and sauté for 3 minutes.
+2. Add the cleaned shrimp, and sauté for 2 minutes on high heat.

-4. Add the sauces, fry again for a minute and turn off the heat.
-Add the cabbage and mix well.
+3. Add the cooked, chilled rice and fry on high heat until the edges are charred.
+Add the sauces and peas.
+Stir-fry again for a minute and turn off the heat.
+Add the cabbage and mix well with white pepper.

-5. Fry the beaten eggs in hot peanut oil and swirl the wok to form thin omelets, and cut into ribbons or thin strips and keep aside for garnish.
-Serve the Prawn Nasi Goreng hot, garnished with egg ribbons or fried eggs with crispy edges and with a side of cucumber, lettuce, and scallions or fried onions on top.
+4. Fry the beaten eggs in hot peanut oil and swirl the wok to form a thin omelet.
+Cut into ribbons or thin strips and keep it aside for garnish.
+Serve the Prawn Nasi Goreng hot, garnished with egg ribbons or fried eggs with crispy edges and slices of cucumber and scallions, chives, or fried onions over the Prawn Nasi Goreng.

-1. If you are using freshly cooked rice, then cool it on a tray for an hour before using in the fried rice.
-Day-old rice or rice cooked the previous day can be used, but it tends to become dry and some times even chewy.
-The bottom line is that the rice must not be sticky but firm individual grains.
-Remove any clumps using a fork and chill the rice before frying.
+1. If you are using freshly cooked rice, then cool it on a tray for an hour before using it in the fried rice.
+Day-old rice or rice cooked the previous day can be used, but it tends to become dry and sometimes even chewy.
+So store the cooked rice in an airtight container in the refrigerator.
+Rice must not be sticky and remove any clumps using a fork and chill the rice before frying.

 2. Kecap manis is essential for a more authentic flavor.
-If you cannot find it, just take (equal quantities) quarter cup of soy sauce and quarter cup of coconut palm sugar with a teaspoon of molasses and mix them together.
-Use this as a substitute for kecap manis or try hoisin sauce.
+If you cannot find it, just take (equal quantities) a quarter cup of soy sauce and a quarter cup of coconut palm sugar with a teaspoon of molasses and mix them together.
+Use this as a substitute for kecap manis or substitute it with hoisin sauce.

 3. Stir fry the rice and the prawns on high heat to get a slightly charred coating on the rice.